-These regulations will not affect the creation or cause the elimination of existing business within the State of California.

-C. The expansion of businesses currently doing business within the State of California.

-These regulations will not affect the expansion of businesses currently doing business within the State of California.

-D. The benefits of the regulation to the health and welfare of California residents, worker safety, and the state's environment.
+These regulations will not affect the creation or cause the elimination of jobs - within the State of California. - C. The expansion of businesses currently doing business within the State of California. - These regulations will not affect the creation or cause the elimination of jobs within the State of California. - D. The benefits of the regulation to the health and welfare of California residents, worker safety, and the state's environment.
 These regulations will not affect the health and welfare of California residents, worker safety or the environment.
 These regulations are administrative in nature and impact procedures for the administration of the rulemaking process.